 - How to personalize your color scheme without code

-- How to use a welcome screen and customer service to give a personal touch
+- How to use a welcome screen to give a personal touch

 - How to segment users according to JTBDs and then give them personalized onboarding

 If you want to do all of the above, book a free demo for Userpilot!
 We’ll show you how to build effective onboarding, step-by-step.